aexol-studio/vendure-nextjs-storefront/README.md

 <br />

 ❗ For the best experience when using our demo, you also need to apply certain modifications to the Vendure server:
 - Apply two collections `all` and `search`.
-Both of them should contain all products (with the exception of cases using gift cards / shipping-protections)
+Both of them should contain all products (with the exception of cases using gift cards or shipping-protections)
 - Add the stock level as a number value and not as enum values, as seen below:

 ```ts